May 13, 2020 6:00:00 AM

 Access to essentials

-Put in more power outlets for student laptops than you think you’d need, and add charging stations for phones.
-Ensure Wi-Fi will be fast and reliable.
+Put in more power outlets for student laptops than you think you’ll need, and add charging stations for phones.
+Ensure your wireless network will be fast and reliable.
 Make sure that nothing will prevent students from being prepared to learn.

 Editor’s note: This post was originally published September 2018 and has been updated.